 05/06/2007 12:37 PM

-But wait, it gets even worse:
+But wait, the story gets even worse:

 EXERCISE COUNSELING NEEDS TO IMPROVE

 But when it comes to exercise counseling, physicians aren't doing as much as they should.
 Despite the fact that the nurse takes your blood pressure at every single office visit, how often has your own personal physician actually discussed the benefits of exercise with you?
-Not just in general terms, but I mean sitting down and having an honest face-to-face discussion that goes something like: "Dan, you need to exercise more.
+Not just in general terms, but I mean sitting down and having an honest face-to-face conversation that goes something like: "Dan, you need to exercise more.
 What I want you to do is walk 30-45 minutes per day five days per week, and I want you to start today."

 To be painfully honest, we should really blame ourselves.
 We simply don't take care of our health like we should.
 We don't exercise enough, and we eat salty, high-fat foods.
 Two-thirds of Americans are overweight.
-Eating a healthy diet, losing weight, and, especially, exercising regularly not only lowers blood pressure, but, quite possibly, could prevent hypertension from ever developing.
+Following a healthy diet, losing weight, and, especially, exercising regularly not only lowers blood pressure, but, quite possibly, could prevent hypertension from ever developing.

 So, with that in mind, let’s review how exercise affects blood pressure.